DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 I’m far from being an expert in the field of finance.
 So I should explain why I’m writing on the subject of money.
-The problem is that money invaded the space of everyday life, swamping far beyond the mere space of the economy, and turning into a sort of all pervading fluid.
+The problem is that money invaded the space of everyday life, spreading far beyond the mere space of the economy, and turning into a sort of all pervading fluid.

 The expanding pervasiveness of the economic sphere in social life is a